What Is Hypothyroidism?

 Hypothyroidism is the main cause of obesity

 Hypothyroidism causes modest weight gain (3-5 kg), mainly from water retention.
-Significant obesity requires additional investigation and should not be attributed exclusively to the thyroid.
+Significant obesity requires additional investigation and shouldn't be blamed solely on the thyroid.

 Anyone on thyroid medication can never stop

-In most cases (Hashimoto), treatment is in fact permanent.
-However, in subclinical hypothyroidism without autoimmunity or transient hypothyroidism (post-thyroiditis), spontaneous normalization may occur.
+In most cases (Hashimoto), treatment is indeed permanent.
+However, in subclinical hypothyroidism without autoimmunity or in transient hypothyroidism (post-thyroiditis), spontaneous normalization can occur.

 Levothyroxine causes weight gain or weight loss

 Levothyroxine normalizes metabolism.
-Hypothyroid patients may lose the 3-5 kg gained from the disease, but they do not lose more than that.
-Levothyroxine is not a weight-loss medication, and its use without indication is dangerous.
+Hypothyroid patients may shed the 3-5 kg gained from the disease, but no more.
+Levothyroxine isn't a weight-loss drug, and using it without indication is dangerous.

 Foods like soy and kale harm the thyroid

-Dietary goitrogens (soy, cruciferous vegetables) in normal dietary amounts do not cause hypothyroidism in people with adequate iodine intake.
-They are only relevant with extreme consumption or iodine deficiency.
+Dietary goitrogens (soy, cruciferous vegetables) in normal amounts don't cause hypothyroidism in people with adequate iodine intake.
+They only matter with extreme consumption or iodine deficiency.

 Subclinical hypothyroidism always needs treatment